 In Virginia, a landlord can evict a tenant for not paying rent on time.
 To do so, they must first give 5 days’ notice to pay rent or vacate the premises.
 If the tenant does neither after that time, the landlord can move forward and file an eviction lawsuit.

-Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in Virginia the day immediately after its due date.
+Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in Virginia when any portion of the rent remains unpaid, beginning the day after it’s normally due.
 Virginia landlords are not required to give tenants a rent payment grace period.

 Once rent is considered late, the landlord can begin the eviction process by serving the tenant with proper notice.